Skip to main content

 1. Security Risks

-OpenClaw has admin-level access to everything on the host machine โ€” email, passwords, API keys, browser sessions.
+OpenClaw has admin-level access to everything on the host machine — email, passwords, API keys, browser sessions.
 The ClawHavoc attack in January 2026 planted 341 malicious skills on ClawHub, compromising 9,000+ installations with information-stealing malware.
-Security researchers have documented plaintext credential storage, no sandbox for third-party skills, CVE-2026-25253, and successful prompt injection attacks.
-The project's own FAQ states: "There is no 'perfectly secure' setup."
+Security researchers found 900+ exposed OpenClaw servers with no password protection — leaking API keys and months of private chat history.
+A default setting meant for localhost testing was left open when users deployed to public servers.
+Researchers have also documented plaintext credential storage, no sandbox for third-party skills, CVE-2026-25253, and successful prompt injection attacks.
+The project's own creator stated: "Most non-techies should not install this.
+It's not finished.
+It's only 3 months old."

 2. Complex Setup